PoliticalGraveyard.com

 Piner, Henry — of Armour, Douglas County, S.Dak.
 Member of South Dakota state house of representatives 8th District, 1919-20.
 Burial location unknown.

-Piner, J. A. — of St. Joseph, Buchanan County, Mo.
-Mayor of St. Joseph, Mo., 1879-81.
+Piner, Joseph A. — of St. Joseph, Buchanan County, Mo.
+Mayor of St. Joseph, Mo., 1880-82; member of Missouri state house of representatives from Buchanan County 2nd District, 1897-1900.
 Burial location unknown.

-PINERO (Soundex P560) — See also ALPINER, CAMINERO, LINEROD, NERO, PANERO, PANORA, PERRINO, PIERO, PIERRON, PINE, PINEIRO, PINEO, PINER, PIONEER, PIRONE, PIRRONE.
+PINERO (Soundex P560) — See also ALPINER, CAMINERO, LINEROD, NERO, PANARO, PANERO, PANORA, PERRINO, PIERO, PIERRON, PINE, PINEIRO, PINEO, PINER, PIONEER, PIRONE, PIRRONE.

 Piñero, Emilio — of Hato Rey, San Juan Municipio, Puerto Rico.
 Democrat.
 Delegate to Democratic National Convention from Puerto Rico, 1956 (alternate), 1960.
 Still living as of 1960.